bartholdbos/BB-Config/README.md

 BB-Config
 =========

-A java librarie for configs
+A java library for configs